berdosi/goaticmonkey/README.md

 *Please note, only install endpoint scripts from trusted sources : ignoring to do so may open the browser to vulnerabilities.*

+You can build the extension from the `goaticmonkey/` directory using `jpm xpi`

 Sample
 ------
 Sample endpoints for Goaticmonkey.